 3- Amundsen was 39 years old at the

 time, he was an expert in polar travel having spent his

-exploration in the Arctic.
-Wild places and exploration
+in the Arctic.
+Wild places and exploration were what he

 Amundsen had lived alongside Inuit peoples in the north, he learned their survival techniques.
 He learned how to travel with dog sleds and how to dress for extreme cold using furs whether you were at rest or involved in strenuous activity.